 - The current stage involves holding a series of stakeholder consultations and workshops followed by interviews in order to prepare and present a policy reform paper on anti-corruption and inclusive growth for SMEs that will be submitted to interested policy makers and/ or legislators for their future action.

-Launched in 2002 by the RVR CSR Center, the Asian Forum on Corporate Social Responsibility (AFES, formerly AFCSR) is the largest annual conference on corporate social responsibility in the region.
+Launched in 2002 by the RVR CSR Center, the Asian Forum on Enterprise for Society (AFES, formerly AFCSR) is the largest annual conference on corporate social responsibility in the region.

 AFES is composed of about 30 sessions, attended by 300 to 500 delegates, and supported by 50-plus partners and sponsors.
 The conference features